Zhang Song: Life

-Liu Zhang heeded Zhang Song's advice and ordered his subordinate Fa Zheng to lead 4,000 men to welcome Liu Bei into Yi Province, in addition to presenting Liu Bei with several precious gifts.
-Against the advice of Huang Quan who thought of the disadvantages of such a course and the remonstrances of the attendant Wang Lei (王累) from Guanghan (廣漢) who hanged himself at the city gate in sign of protest.
-However, Liu Zhang didn't listen to any of them and even ordered the different places to supply Liu Bei's army.
+Liu Zhang heeded Zhang Song's advice and ordered his subordinate Fa Zheng to lead 4,000 men to welcome Liu Bei into Yi Province.
+In addition, he presented Liu Bei with several precious gifts.
+Huang Quan opposed the decision while his attendant Wang Lei (王累), from Guanghan (廣漢) hanged himself at the city gate in protest.
+Liu Zhang didn't listen to any of them, even ordered the different places to supply Liu Bei's army.

-Liu Bei led thousands of his troops into Yi Province and met Liu Zhang at Fu County (涪縣; present-day Mianyang, Sichuan).
-He also met Zhang Song and Fa Zheng who privately disapproved of Liu Zhang's governance and looked at Liu Bei as a solution for a legitimate successor.
-When Liu Bei met them, he welcomed them warmly and treated them with kindness.
-He used this opportunity to learn more about crucial information about Yi Province such as geography, supplies and deployment of military forces.
+Zhang Song and Fa Zheng, had long privately disapproved of Liu Zhang's governance and looked at Liu Bei as a solution for a legitimate successor.
+Previously, when Liu Bei met them.
+He welcomed them warmly and treated them with kindness.
+He also used this opportunity to learn more crucial information about Yi Province such as the geography, supplies and deployment of military forces.
 Zhang Song even drew a map of Yi Province and gave it to Liu Bei.
 As time passed, Zhang Song conceived the idea of betraying Liu Zhang and helping Liu Bei seize control of Yi Province from Liu Zhang, so he contacted Fa Zheng, who agreed to join him.
 With their help, Liu Bei learned all about Yi province.
 Liu Zhang invited Liu Bei to join him in Yi Province to capture Hanzhong Commandery before Cao Cao did.

 Liu Bei led an expedition force of several ten thousands soldiers into Yi Province after leaving behind Zhuge Liang, Guan Yu, Zhang Fei and Zhao Yun to guard Jing Province.
-Liu Zhang welcomed Liu Bei, when they saw each other, both of them were friendly.
-Before this Zhang Song told Fa Zheng to report to Liu Bei, that with the counsellor Pang Tong backing, they could ambush Liu Zhang at the meeting spot.
+Liu Zhang welcomed Liu Bei at Fu County (涪縣; present-day Mianyang, Sichuan).
+Liu Zhang personally welcomed them, acting in friendly way.
+Zhang Song told Fa Zheng to report to Liu Bei, that with Pang Tong backing, they could ambush Liu Zhang at the meeting spot.
 However Liu Bei thought that the plan was too hasty for such an important act.

-In winter of 211-212, Fa Zheng, Zhang Song and Meng Da set into motion their plan but they worried that Liu Bei would leave.
-They said to him that now that success is near, how could he give up and leave.
-At this time, Zhang Song's brother Zhang Su (張肅), found out about his brother's plot and secret communications with Liu Bei.
-Afraid of being implicated, Zhang Su secretly reported his brother's plot to Liu Zhang, who had Zhang Song arrested and executed and ordered his officers guarding the passes to Chengdu to keep secret documents and letters to Liu Bei.
+At the beginning of the year 213, Zhang Song stayed at Chengdu while Fa Zheng and Meng Da accompanied Liu Bei.
+There were discussions that Liu Bei may leave to defend Jing.
+Hearing about this, Zhang Song sent a letter to Fa Zheng and Liu Bei, arguing that with success so close, they couldn't leave.
+Zhang Song's brother Zhang Su (張肅), learned about his brother's plot and secret communications with Liu Bei.
+Afraid of being implicated, Zhang Su secretly reported his brother to Liu Zhang, who had Zhang Song arrested and executed.
+Furthermore, Liu Zhang ordered his officers guarding the passes to Chengdu to keep secret documents and letters to Liu Bei.
 When Liu Bei heard about Zhang Song's death, he exclaimed, "Junjiao killed my spy!"